 As a standalone ingredient, Kaneka QH Ubiquinol would be considered kosher, but Kaneka QH Ubiquinol is never a standalone ingredient; it's only available in Ubiquinol supplements.
 Many Ubiquinol supplements are not kosher because they contain gelatin, which is made from animal by-products, including pork and pork skins.
 However, there are many brands of Ubiquinol supplements that are certified kosher and use vegetable cellulose, microcrystalline cellulose and silica instead of gelatin.

 Kaneka QH Ubiquinol is GMO-, nut-, wheat- and dairy-free and is also suitable for vegetarians and even vegans.
 Kaneka QH Ubiquinol is the main ingredient in all Ubiquinol supplements.
 However, consumers need to be sure to check with the manufacturer of their particular supplement brand to see if any inactive ingredients, such as those used in the encapsulation process, contain substances unsuitable to certain diets.
-To learn more about Ubiquinol and how it can promote both heart health and overall health, check out the Facts Sheet for more information or download a list of questions to ask your doctor about Ubiquinol before you begin to make the supplement a part of your daily routine.
+To learn more about Ubiquinol and how it can promote both heart health and overall health, download a list of questions to ask your doctor about Ubiquinol before you begin to make the supplement a part of your daily routine.